SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

 ## Collecting logs from other sources

-The full list of receivers available can be found on [Sumo Logic OpenTelemetry Collector page][collector_components_docs].
+You can find the full list of receivers available on the [Sumo Logic OpenTelemetry Collector][collector_components_docs] page.
 When the Sumo Logic OpenTelemetry Collector does not support collecting logs from a source, the [Monitoring Job Receiver (Beta)][monitoring_job_receiver_docs] can be used as a catch-all.

 The Monitoring Job Receiver can be configured to execute a script or command on the collector host.
 The standard output and error streams from that command will be collected as log record(s).